Vadem

 Vadem Inc., later Vadem Limited, was an original design manufacturer, chipset designer, and computer design firm active from 1983 to 2013.
-The company chiefly focused on the design of mobile computers such as laptops, rendering their services to companies such as Zenith Data Systems, Osborne Computer Corporation, and Sharp Corporation, among others.
+The company chiefly focused on the design of mobile computers such as laptops, rendering their services to companies such as IBM, Zenith Data Systems, Osborne Computer Corporation, and Sharp Corporation, among others.
 In the late 1990s, the company released their own branded product, the Vadem Clio, a PDA.

 History

 Foundation and early success (1983–1987)

+A sample of personal computers designed by Vadem; counterclockwise from top left: Morrow Pivot (1984), Sharp PC-7000 (1985), Zenith Eazy PC (1987), Sharp PC-4521 (1988).

 Vadem Inc. was founded by Henry Fung and Chikok Shing in San Jose, California, in 1983.
 Fung had previously worked for Intel as an engineer, while Shing had worked for the Osborne Computer Corporation, which had filed for Chapter 11 bankruptcy around the time of Vadem's incorporation.

 The company's first project was designing a portable computer for Morrow Designs, a computer systems manufacturer based in Silicon Valley, headed by George Morrow.
 The design was eventually realized as the Morrow Pivot, one of the first battery-powered MS-DOS compatible portable computers, in 1984.
 Morrow provided Vadem with under $3 million in seed money in exchange for the design.

 As Morrow had signed a non-exclusive agreement with Vadem to use the computer's design, Vadem later sold the rights to the design to the recently reorganized Osborne Computer Corporation, who marketed it as the Osborne III computer in 1984.
 Later, in 1985, Vadem's Shing designed the lunchbox-sized Morrow Pivot II for Morrow, this time under an exclusivity agreement.
 Morrow themselves sold the rights for the Pivot II design to Zenith Data Systems, who released it as the Zenith Z-171.
 The Z-171 sold immensely well for Zenith Data Systems, the latter shocking industry observers in early 1986 when it was awarded a contract to sell 20,000 Z-171s worth $27 million to the IRS, beating out IBM and their PC Convertible.

 In 1985, Sharp Corporation hired Vadem for the design of the PC-7000, their first fully IBM PC compatible portable computer.
 In 1987, they recommissioned Vadem for a successor laptop, the PC-4500.
 Zenith themselves later hired Vadem for the design of their all-in-one Eazy PC, in 1987.